-So, maybe you’ve been driving the same truck for years but the old girl is showing her age or getting tired.
-Maybe it’s time to step up to something heavier duty or has the amenities you want found only on new models.
-Or maybe you’re just ready for a change.
+So, maybe you’ve been driving the same truck for years, but the old girl is showing her age.
+Maybe it’s time to step up to something heavier duty, has the amenities you want found only on new models, or maybe you’re just ready for a change.

-Whatever the reason, buying a brand-new truck or even a newer used truck can require a big investment beyond the purchase alone.
-From fuel and maintenance costs, to hefty insurance premiums, it pays to do your homework before making the commitment.
+Whatever the reason, buying a brand-new or even a newer used truck can require a big investment beyond the purchase alone.
+From fuel and maintenance costs to hefty insurance premiums, it pays to do your homework before making the commitment.

-If your previous truck had a Spyder Industries headache rack, side steps, or even a rear hoop, you may be wondering if they will fit on your new truck too.
+If your previous truck had a Spyder Industries headache rack, side steps, rear hoop, or truck accessory, you may be wondering if they will fit on your new truck too.
 The answer is: It depends.

 Here’s what you need to know about your Spyder Industries product before taking a new truck home!

 Does that mean the old rack can’t physically be bolted to a truck it wasn’t designed for?
 Of course not.
-But a rack that is too big or too small will take away from your new truck’s aesthetics.
+But a rack that is too big or too small will take away from your new truck’s aesthetics and potentially safety benefits.
 If the rack is too short your cab will be exposed to damage when hauling long loads.
 Too narrow and the mounting brackets, unusable.
 Too wide it will hang off the sides, or the mounts will also be unusable.
-Too tall or short and the third brake light will be obscured.
+Too tall or short and the third brake light will be obscured and rear window potentially blocked.

 All our headache racks require a set of bed rails (mounts) and other hardware that attach it securely to your specific truck.
 Most utilize the front stake pocket but there are some cases where no stake pockets exist or they can’t be utilized.